To make the students understand and master basic concepts in the subjects of Mathematics, Physics and Chemistry.

 Topic-wise Tests are conducted after completion of each chapter.
 In each testing class two tests are administered: Test 1 and Test 2.

 Test 1 would consist of 15 objective-type questions and will be administered for a 30 minute duration.
 Questions would be provided in one paper and the responses of the students would be marked separately.
 The question paper would be retained by the students.
-The objective of this test is to know the preparedness of the children.
+The objective of this test is to know the preparedness of the students.

 The test will be followed by a discussion of the paper for about 60 minutes.
 The purpose of the discussion is:

 - As the questions asked in Test 1 would be on the basics and application of the basics, the faculty member would recapitulate what has been taught in the basics and exercise module and thus REINFORCE the students' grasp over the basics.

 - If students have gone wrong they will learn where they went wrong and will try to improve their performance.
 In the discussion we help the students find where the mistakes were made and this helps them avoid the same in future.

 - 15 objective-type questions are administered for 30 minute duration.